alnoki/AAAAAA/doc/indices/references/books.rst

    :ref:`the website form of AAAAAA documentation <what-next-format>`, the :wiki-pg:`bibliography <Citation>` for these :wiki-pg:`books <Book>` should be on this :wiki-pg:`webpage <Webpage>`.
-If you are viewing :ref:`the PDF form of AAAAAA documentation <what-next-format>`, it will appear towards the end
+If you are viewing :ref:`the PDF form of AAAAAA documentation <what-next-format>`, it should appear towards the end

 .. contents:: Books